ministryofjustice/operations-engineering-runbooks/source/documentation/internal/post-incident-review-proceses.html.erb.md

 ## Step 7: Share the Incident Summary

-We encourage you share any documentation through relevant channels.
+We encourage you to share any documentation through relevant channels.
 This might be a link in Slack to the post-incident review or a demonstration of the changes made to mitigate any future incidents.

 ## Step 8: Document the Review